 When You Should See a Dentist

 Eating a big bowl of popcorn shouldn't send you running to the dentist.
 When popcorn gets stuck in your teeth, try these tricks first and you’re likely to have success.
 However, if a piece of popcorn is stuck in your teeth for too long, you may want to seek help from a healthcare professional.

 Sometimes, a piece of popcorn can get stuck in your gums and cause a gum abscess.
 If you see your gums swelling or redness where the popcorn is stuck, then you should make an appointment with a dental hygienist.
 They’ll be able to help in extreme cases.
 Of course, regular checkups are recommended so your teeth stay healthy and you can continue snacking on popcorn anytime you like.

-Learn More About Popcorn Recipes, Fun Facts and More with Popsmith
+Learn More Popcorn Fun Facts with Popsmith

-Popcorn in your teeth can be quite annoying.
+Popcorn in your teeth can be annoying.
 But as we mentioned, it’s super easy to get rid of popcorn kernels in your gums.
 Try flossing, brushing, and gargling with warm salt water.
 We bet one of these methods will do the trick!